-K. Cost per Participant per Activity
+F. Cost per Participant per Activity

 Due to WIOA funding constraints, the number of youth that can be served is limited.
-In order to serve the maximum number of youth, as an example, the SFWIB used the following cost per participant in program year 2019-2020:
+In order to serve the maximum number of youth, as an example, the SFWIB used the following cost per participant in program year 2021-2022:

-In-School Youth = \$1,900 per youth Out of School Youth = \$3,050 per youth
+In-School Youth = \$6,000 per youth Out of School Youth = \$7,000 per youth

 Under the WIOA, youth funds must be used to provide services to eligible economically disadvantaged in-school and out-of-school youth between the ages of 14 and 24.
-Eligible youth are to receive a variety of effective and coordinated activities designed to improve educational, skill competencies and to increase effective connections to employers.
 These activities and services include opportunities for on-going mentoring, education and training, career pathways, industry focus, work experience, support services, leadership, citizenship development, and youth incentives.

-L. Period of Performance
+G. Period of Performance

 Successful Respondents shall demonstrate the expertise to coordinate and operate an integrated youth service delivery system.
-Respondents shall propose an integrated year round youth program to include a summer youth employment program for youth that meet the eligibility requirements for the proposed funding stream(s).